MBelinskaya/TelegramBot/README.md

-# Telegram Bot for "ProstoPriemka"
+# Telegram bot for "ProstoPriemka"

 ### About
-Telegram Bot for for the company "ProstoPriemka", providing the apartment acceptance services.
+Telegram bot for for the company "ProstoPriemka", providing the apartment acceptance services.
 Bot will help to accept the apartment from the developer.
 User name https://t.me/Prosto_priemka_bot